Financial Aid

 The Free Application for Federal Student Aid (FAFSA)

 This form is required by nearly all colleges to determine eligibility for federal, state and some forms of institutional aid.
-It can be completed online at www.fafsa.ed.gov and must be filed each year a student seeks need-based aid.
-Be sure to provide a stable, permanent email and mailing address when filing online.
+It can be completed online at https://studentaid.gov/h/apply-for-aid/fafsa and must be filed each year a student seeks need-based aid.
+It is critical to provide a stable, permanent email and mailing address when filing online.

-Most students are eligible for eight semesters or twelve quarters of financial aid.
-Families of new or current college students can complete the form after January 1.
+Most students are eligible for twelve semesters of financial aid.
+Families of new or current college students can complete the form as early at October 1.
 Once the FAFSA is submitted, the results will be sent to each college listed on the form.

 Helpful “Financing Your Education” websites: